 All points of sale, excluding independent vendors at Der Marketplatz, have gone cashless including Oktoberfest & Snowbird restaurants, retail stores, lodging properties, the spa, summer activities, parking & valet.
 Snowbird is accepting credit, debit and mobile pay.

 Reverse ATMs are available at no charge and are located at the Snowbird Center on Level 1 next to Wings and on Level 2 in the Snowbird Center lounge along with The Cliff Lodge lobby.
 Prepaid debit cards from the Reverse ATMs are accepted anywhere, not just Snowbird.

 Due to the overwhelming popularity of this event and limited parking at the resort, we strongly encourage guests to consider carpooling.
-To that end, during these event days, Snowbird will be charging a fee of $10 for parking in lots accessed via Entries 1, 2 and 4.
+To that end, during these event days, Snowbird will be charging a fee for parking in lots accessed via Entries 1, 2 and 4.
+Valet parking at the Snowbird Center, Entry 2, is also available for an additional fee.
 There is no Oktoberfest parking at Entry 3.
 Payment by credit or debit card only will be accepted upon entry.

 No weapons of any kind are permitted on Snowbird property.
 Please lock them securely in your vehicle while visiting Snowbird.
 Bags will be checked by Snowbird Festival Greeters at the entries.
 Outside food & beverage is not permitted inside the festival gates.
 No outside alcohol is permitted.

 Snowbird is a non-smoking resort and does not allow smoking indoors or within the Oktoberfest festival grounds.
 Outdoor smoking is only permitted in designated areas, 25 feet from any entrance, exit, window, or air intake.